catarinaacsilva/eclipseHono-Ditto/website/README.md

 # DETImotic (website)

 ## Introduction
-The project website describes the project and presents the system and team.
+The project website describes the project.

-The project page can be accessed [here]().

 ## Installation